hoangm960/snuggle/README.md

 > **Note:** Create a service account in Firebase Console and download the JSON key.
 Place it in the `backend/` directory and rename it to `service-account.json` (or update the path in `FIREBASE_SERVICE_ACCOUNT_FILE`).

+### Specification

+See [SPEC.md](./SPEC.md) for detailed system specifications, database schema, and feature documentation.

 ### 4. Run Development Servers

 ```bash